 Accessing Charlotte County Probate Court Records Online

 A common question asked of an estate planning attorney is how to obtain a copy of a deceased person's last will and testament or other probate court filings.
-Because probate records are public court records that anyone can read, if a will has been filed for probate then you should be able to obtain a copy of it.
-And with modern technology comes the ability to locate information about a deceased person's estate online, and in most cases for absolutely free.
+Since probate records are public court records that anyone can read, if a will has been filed for probate then you should be able to obtain a copy of it.
+With modern technology comes the ability to locate information about a deceased person's estate online, and in most cases for absolutely free.

 How to Find out Where a Probate Estate Has Been Filed

 One side note - how do you determine the appropriate probate court where an estate is being or has been, probated?
 An estate is probated in the county where the deceased person lived at the time of his or her death, or, in some cases, the county where the deceased person owned real estate.
 Use the following website to locate the correct name of the county by plugging in the name of the city where the deceased person lived or owned real estate: City - County Search.